enstit/UNITS-AdvancedProgramming/README.md

 </summary>

 Hit the `esc` key.
+If you want to add a cell above the current one, press `A`.
+If you want it below, press `B`.
 After that, you can change a cell to Markdown by hitting the `M` key.

 </details>